Loading figure…

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: Sponsoring the PrEP Access and Coverage Act directly supports expanding healthcare access and lowering costs related to preventive care, aligning closely with the stated position on healthcare.
+Why: Sponsoring the PrEP Access and Coverage Act directly supports expanding access to healthcare, aligning with the advocacy for a larger government role in health coverage.

 View source →Jan 28, 2026 · Congress.gov